openssl/openssl/CONTRIBUTING.md

     examples of our style.
 Run "make doc-nits" to make sure that your documentation changes are clean.

- 7. For user visible changes (API changes, behaviour changes, ...), consider adding a note in [CHANGES.md](CHANGES.md).
+ 7. For user visible changes (API changes, behavior changes, ...), consider adding a note in [CHANGES.md](CHANGES.md).
-    This could be a summarising description of the change, and could explain the grander details.
+    This could be a summarizing description of the change, and could explain the grander details.
     Have a look through existing entries for inspiration.
     Please note that this is NOT simply a copy of git-log one-liners.